 Introduce an arbitrary score function which maps observation-label pairs to a positive number.
 We should think of as quantifying a heuristic notion of uncertainty, but it can be anything.
 If is a regressor then a popular choice is .
 For classification we might take if is the probability that assigns to being in class .

-Our algorithm is as follows: Compute the quantile of .
+An alternative way to describe the same algorithm is as follows.
+Compute the quantile of .
 Call this .
 Then our confidence set for a new observation is